-What are Social Stories™?
+What are social stories?

-Who are Social Stories™ for?
+Who are social stories for?

-What are Social Stories™ used for?
+What are social stories used for?

-Where do Social Stories™ come from?
+Where do social stories come from?

-What is the idea behind Social Stories™?
+What is the idea behind social stories?

-People with autism spectrum disorder (ASD) often misunderstand or don’t pick up on social cues like body language, facial expressions, gestures and eye contact.
+Autistic people often misunderstand or don’t pick up on social cues like body language, facial expressions, gestures and eye contact.

-Social Stories™ were developed as a way for children to learn how they should behave in social settings by explicitly pointing out:
+Social stories were developed as a way for children to learn how they should behave in social settings.
+Social stories do this by explicitly pointing out:

-What do Social Stories™ involve?
+What do social stories involve?

 First, a psychologist or speech pathologist does a thorough assessment of an individual child to identify key areas of concern.

 Parents and teachers help the child practise by reminding the child of the story’s key points.
-For example, ‘What does the story tell us to do?’.
+For example, ‘What does the story tell us to do?’

 Once the child understands the social situation or learns the social behaviour and does it without prompting from adults, the story can be read less often and gradually phased out.

-Social Stories™ involve daily use to start with.
+Social stories involve daily use to start with.
 Gradually, this approach takes less time as children learn new behaviour.
 Because this is a preventative approach, the key consideration is when you use the intervention, rather than how long you use it for.

 Some private health care funds might cover a portion of the consultation fee.
 This can be claimed immediately if the provider has HICAPS.

-Do Social Stories™ work?
+Do social stories work?